EMDR & ART

-EMDR (Eye Movement Desensitization and Reprocessing) is a specialized treatment created by Francine Shapiro.
-This is a unique, efficient, and highly effective therapy technique for deeper mental, emotional, and physical healing.
-It was designed for trauma, but extensive research has shown that it is effective for a variety of issues, as well as improving confidence and performance.
+EMDR (Eye Movement Desensitization and Reprocessing) and ART (Accelerated Resolution Therapy) These are unique, efficient, and highly effective therapy techniques for deeper mental, emotional, and physical healing.
+They were designed for trauma, but extensive research has shown that it is effective for a variety of issues, as well as improving confidence and performance.

-EMDR utilizes bilateral stimulation (stimulating both sides of the brain) in the therapy process to help make more significant shifts in your thoughts, beliefs, and emotions, as well as physical sensations.
+EMDR & ART utilize bilateral stimulation (stimulating both sides of the brain) in the therapy process to help make more significant shifts in your thoughts, beliefs, and emotions, as well as physical sensations.
 This was originally done with eye movements, hence the name.
 Eyes would be directed to look side to side, similar to what they do during REM sleep when you are processing information in your sleep and dreams.
 However, now there are a variety of ways to use bilateral stimulation, such as tones in the ears, tapping on the hands, etc. Commonly people will choose to hold onto small handles in their hands that give a light vibration alternating between the two hands.
+Any option is equally effective.

 EMDR can be very effective for: